 Recommended airlines

-- Thai Airways: natural connection via Bangkok, good service quality, hub to Phnom Penh and Siem Reap
+- Thai Airways: via Bangkok — dense network to Phnom Penh and Siem Reap

 Intercity buses in Cambodia